soons1/tp/docs/UserGuide.md

 ## **9. Glossary**

+**Volunteer**: An individual who offers their time and services to social service agencies or causes without financial compensation, in this context they carry out befriending activities with the beneficiaries.

+**Befriendee**: An individual who receives support, companionship, or assistance from volunteers, in this context they are the beneficiaries of the befriending activities.

+**Befriending**: The act of providing companionship, support, or assistance to individuals in need, typically carried out by volunteers to enhance the well-being and quality of life of the befriendees.
+Examples include social visits, outings, and emotional support.

 **Volunteer Management System (VMS)**: A digital volunteer management tool designed to aid an organisation in the management of volunteers to improve productivity and potentially enhance the volunteer experience.

 **Elder Scrolls**: The Volunteer Management System (VMS) developed by our team for efficient management and bookkeeping of volunteers, befriendees, and their interactions.